isabelanery/store-manager/README.md

 - Create and Express.js application
 - Develop a RESTful API using MSC Architecture (Model-Service-Controler)
 - Validate request's data
-- Implement unit tests with Mocha, Chai and Sinon
+- Implement unit tests with Mocha, Chai and Sinon using TDD

 ### In works:
 - A step by step: how to install and execute the application